autowarefoundation/LSA-reference-design-docs/README.md

 # LSA-reference-design-docs

-Reference Design Guideline for Low Speed Autonomy (LSA) Vehicles
+Repository to store mkdocs based documentation for the Reference Design Guideline for LSA vehicle.